JKCorder/JKCorder.github.io/docs/03-corr.md

 Correlation is a measure of association appropriate for interval level variables (and can be applied to ordinal variables that are “approximately interval” e.g. party id or ideology).
 The test statistic ranges from -1 to +1 and gives you a one-number summary of the direction and size of the relationship between $X$ and $Y$.

 If two variables have a correlation of +1 or -1, then they are perfectly correlated.
 If correlation is greater than 0, then the variables are described as positively related or directly related.
 If correlation is less than 0, then the variables are described as negatively related or inversely related.
 As the correlation moves away from zero (closer to +1 or -1), the stronger the link between $X$ and $Y$.
 A correlation of zero is a null relationship.
 Negative does not mean null.
 Null is zero.
-To give you a sense how numbers translate into data, the figures below show hypothetical samples wth different levels of correlation.
+To give you a sense how numbers translate into data, the figures below show hypothetical samples with different levels of correlation.

 Figure 3.6 **Positive, negative and null effects**